Part X: Documents and Authorities for use in Court

 (b) Under Order 34, Rule 3A (3) of the Rules of Court it is the responsibility of solicitors for all parties to agree and prepare an agreed bundle as soon as possible.
 The scope to which the agreement extends must be stated in the index sheet of the agreed bundle.

-(c) The documents in the bundles should —
+(c) Hard copies of the documents in the bundles should —

 (i) be firmly secured together with plastic ring binding or plastic spine thermal binding, and such rings or spines should be red for plaintiffs and blue for defendants with a transparent plastic cover in front and at the back;

 (ii) have flags to mark out documents to which repeated references will be made in the course of hearing, and such flags shall —

 (A) bear the appropriate indicium by which the document is indicated in the index of contents; and